-Each Title Page must be typed or reproduced on standard, letter-sized (81⁄2" X 11") white paper with the candidate's full name, six-digit Board ID number, and the Board selected case number.
+Each Title Page must include the candidate's full name and the Board selected case number.
 The Board selected case number is found on the Notification of Selected Cases document, #1, 2, 3, 4, or 5.
 Do not include the number from the Clinical Case Log compilation.
-Additional cases due to missing documentation should be numbered 6, 7, & 8 if applicable.
+If three additional cases are assigned they should be numbered 6, 7, & 8 if applicable.